asaduzzamananik/ClickFix_Social_Engineering_in_Action_Detect_Quasar_RAT_with_YARA_Forge_Suricata_and_Wazuh/README.md

-# ClickFix Social Engineering in Action | Detect Quasar RAT with YARA Forge
+# ClickFix Social Engineering in Action | Detect Quasar RAT with YARA Forge, Suricata and Wazuh
 This project replicates a real-world malware delivery technique known as ClickFix, where a fake Cloudflare CAPTCHA page tricks users into running a malicious command via Windows Run (Win + R).
 The payload is a .cmd loader that downloads and executes a Quasar RAT.

 ---